-with the basic theory, campus lab demonstrations, supervised practice, and clinical experiences needed to provide safe, effective care to the adult patient experiencing acute, chronic, or life-threatening physical health conditions in all body systems.
-The course will include the expanded role of IV therapy as outlined by the Mississippi Board of Nursing Practice Law, Rules, and Regulations, nutritional considerations, and the advanced theory of pharmacology.
-(16 sch: 11 hr. lecture, 2 hr. lab, 12 hr. clinical) (Total instructional hours for the combined course: 165 hr. lecture, 30 hr. lab, 180 hr. clinical)
+- PNV 1216 INTERMEDIATE PRACTICAL NURSING This course is designed to provide the student with the basic theory, campus lab demonstrations, supervised practice, and clinical experiences needed to provide safe, effective care to the adult client experiencing acute, chronic, or life-threatening physical health conditions in all body systems.
+This course will include the expanded role of IV therapy as outlined by the Mississippi Board of Nursing Practice Law, Rules, and Regulations, nutritional considerations, and the advanced theory of pharmacology.
+(16 scheduled: 11 hr. lecture (165), 2 hr. lab (30), 12 hr. clinical (180)) (Total contact hours 375) - PNV 1412 ADVANCED PRACTICAL NURSING This course will provide the student with the basic knowledge and skills to provide safe, effective care for clients and families during the antepartum, intrapartum, postpartum, and infancy through adolescent periods.
+Also, the course provides students with a basic knowledge and skills to provide safe, effective care for clients and families experiencing mental health alterations.
+In addition, it will allow students to gain knowledge to prepare for the role transition from student to practical nurse.(12 scheduled: 10.3 hr. lecture (155), 0 hr. lab (0), 1.675 hr. clinical (75)).
+(Total contact hours: 230).